 Origin: Oregon, USA

 Shelf Life: Up to ten days fresh.
 A year or longer sliced & dried.
-Several months frozen.
+Several months froze.

-Tips: Blue oyster mushrooms are great for stir-frys, but be sure to cook them gently because while they can take the heat, they might loose their flavor and appearance if cooked too long.
-Their thick texture and unique flavor also makes them a perfect stand in for bivalves in any seafood dish.
+Tips: Blue oyster mushrooms are great for stir-fries, but be sure to cook them gently because while they can take the heat, they might lose their flavor and appearance if cooked too long.
+Their thick texture and unique flavor also make them a perfect stand-in for bivalves in any seafood dish.
 Clean gently with a damp paper towel or soft-bristled brush to remove debris before cooking.